ast-grep/ast-grep.github.io/website/guide/scan-project.md

 # Scan Your Project!

-Now you have learnt the basic of ast-grep's pattern syntax and searching.
 Let's explore its power to run scan on your code repository in a scalable way!

 `sg scan` is the command you can use to run multiple rules against your repository so that you don't need to pass pattern query to your command line every time.